sosimi91/PyBeeM-Model-M/readme.md

 of the Les Orchard blog, tl;dr: there is some key combos which you can't press together at the same time
 * you tell me

+### Other notes
+The usb storage mode is disabled to decrease chance of file system corruption if the pico is removed unsafely.
+If you want to access the pico's usb storage mode, press the D (as debug) key when connecting the device to the computer.